sliminality/ply/README.md

 In order to help less-experienced developers navigate the complex DOM and CSS structures found on production webpages, Ply implements the following novel features:

-- **Visual regression pruning** (CHI 2017 SRC [paper](http://users.eecs.northwestern.edu/~scl025/files/ply.pdf), [talk](https://slides.com/soylentqueen/ply-chi-src/)): While inspecting the styles for an element, users can click a button to dynamically rule out styles with no visual impact on the page.
+- **Visual relevance pruning** (CHI 2017 SRC [paper](http://users.eecs.northwestern.edu/~scl025/files/ply.pdf), [talk](https://slides.com/soylentqueen/ply-chi-src/)): While inspecting the styles for an element, users can click a button to dynamically rule out styles with no visual impact on the page.
 Useful for reverse-engineering how certain visual effects are achieved, without wasting time on irrelevant properties.
+- **Implicit dependencies** (UIST 2018 [paper](https://slim.computer/assets/papers/ply-uist.pdf), [talk](https://www.youtube.com/watch?v=n2dFxxBh2K4), [slides](https://slim.computer/ply-uist-2018/)): Many CSS properties depend upon each other in unintuitive ways (e.g. `z-index` does not apply if `position` is `static`).
+Ply uses visual relevance pruning to test for implicit dependencies, and provides explanatory tooltips to reinforce the relationships between properties.
 - **DOM component isolation**: Rather than viewing the entire DOM at all times, users can select a node on the target webpage, and inspect only its subtree.
 Useful for inspecting a component of interest.

 Additional features under development include: